Centre for Evidence Based Hand Surgery

 What makes us different?

-No prior knowledge is required, though, to maximise your learning, we ask you to have considered the topic (PICO) of your own review prior to the course, as there is the opportunity to discuss and develop components of your own protocol.
+No prior knowledge is required, though, to maximise your learning, we encourage you to consider the topic relevant to your review before attending the course.
+If you plan to participate in the Systematic Review Course, please reflect on your PICO (Population, Intervention, Comparator, Outcome).
+If you intend to join the Diagnostic Test Accuracy Course, consider PIT (Patient, Index test, Target condition), as there is the opportunity to discuss and develop components of your own protocol.

 What will you learn?

-• Extract data and assess risk of bias of included studies
+• Extract data and assess the risk of bias of included studies.

-• Understand and carry out syntheses of extracted data
+• Understand and carry out the syntheses of data extracted and apply the methodology.

 View speakers and facilitators